gittyeric/FAlexa/README.md

 Your command's syntax is order-based and composed of "Directives", which typically map to a parameter in your Javascript function.
 Each directive has one or more filters to refine matching.
 There are 4 types:

-*Var(name, filter)*: The filter must match, and the filtered result will be saved with variable name "name" which will show up in your custom function parameter list.
+<b>Var(name, filter)</b>: The filter must match, and the filtered result will be saved with variable name "name" which will show up in your custom function parameter list.

-*Option(name, defaultValue, filter)*: Like a Var Directive, but can be skipped if the filter doesn't match to the remaining words, in which case defaultValue will be used instead without consuming input words.
+<b>Option(name, defaultValue, filter)</b>: Like a Var Directive, but can be skipped if the filter doesn't match to the remaining words, in which case defaultValue will be used instead without consuming input words.

-*Require(filter)*: Like a Var Directive, but ignore the filtered value after consuming one or more words.
+<b>Require(filter)</b>: Like a Var Directive, but ignore the filtered value after consuming one or more words.

-*Ignore(filter)*: Like Option, but ignore the filtered value.
+<b>Ignore(filter)</b>: Like Option, but ignore the filtered value.
 Used to consume optional words that might exist, usually to keep them from showing up in the next directive.

 ### Filters